JonasGruenwald/mp3/IDEAS.md

-# Adopt

-`mp3 adopt service_path` Adopt a regular systemd service into the mp3 namespace, making it show up in status and logs.

-This will just [create a symlink to the units](https://serverfault.com/a/1078481/1010774) service file, e.g. for `mongod.service` it will create a symlink called `mp3.mongod.service` which will be an alias for `mongod` and cause it to show up in mp3.

-`mp3 delete mongod` will of course only delete  the symlink and leave the original service untouched.

 # Connect

 Special Code for starting caddy service with its recommended service file, and setting up a caddyfile structure that